 Tools will help you to discover your habits and they will let you change your habits in a positive way so that you can be more productive in your daily life.

 You can also have a look at the blog post I wrote about business tools for growth.
 You will find some useful productivity tools in this post.

 How To Be More Productive By Changing Location

 Working at the same place harms productivity sometimes.
 If you are bored of sitting at your table at the same time every day, then you can try to make some changes.

 Try to work in a different room, near the seaside, near a lake, on the green grass of a nice park, in your favorite cafe, in your mother’s house, in your friend’s garage… anywhere you feel fresher.

 Or if you have the flexibility to leave your “office” and work at the same time, do it.
 Go to the heart of the city.
 Visit some astronomy museums and work in the cafe of the museum when you have your motivation ready in your pocket.

 Drive.
 Take the train.
-Ship your self.
+Hike.
 Make any location changes you want and feed your source of inspiration.
 It will change how you think.
 It will change how you see your daily problems.
 It will change your solution perspective.
 It will change the way how your thinking machine (your brain) works.
 It will show you how to be more productive.